joonarafael/unsecure-software/docs/security_issues.md

 ### How this is present in my application

 The user data is fetched in a dangerous manner when user info is retrieved.
 The user ID for database query is fetched from the URL search parameter (see [first issue](./security_issues.md#how-this-is-present-in-my-application "Issue 1 - How this is present in my application")), and directly used in the SQL command.
-While the library I've used in my application does not allow _prepared statements with multiple commands_, the data is still left exposed and vulnerable to an SQL injection.
+While the library I've used in my application does not allow _prepared statements with multiple commands_, the data is still left exposed and vulnerable for an SQL injection.

 ### How to perform an attack against the unsecure system yourself